Colonial Cousins: Aatma

 After two-and-a-half years in hibernation, Colonial Cousins, recorded their third album Aatma.
 Released in April 2001, on the Sony Music label, the nine-track album was a fusion of Indian vocals and contemporary instrumentation.
 Besides being busy in playback singing Hariharan had cut a ghazal album Kaash the previous year, while Lezz had been busy composing jingles and producing music.

 There is also a song "I Love You Girl" which Lezz has dedicated to his daughter Divya.

 Once More

 In 2012, 11 years after their previous album, the duo came together to release their brand new album Once More.
 To launch their latest album, the duo took to the jostling promenade of Carter Road in the busy suburb of Bandra, Mumbai, in a musical ensemble that worked its way from Otters Club to the amphitheater, all along performing music from their new album on top of a 40-foot canter.
 The event concluded with the official unveiling of the album Once More.

+Films

 Modhi Vilayadu

 In 2009, the Colonial Cousins made a debut as music composers for Tamil film Modhi Vilayadu directed by Saran.
 The director of the film required a new trend of music and therefore brought in the Indipop duo, thus opening doors for them to the Tamil Film Industry.